 Supports switchable default CPU affinity in apsched.
-Valid values are cpu, none, and numa; the default value is cpu. aprun checks for and uses the default cpuAaffinity string from apsched.
-If the user has not explicitly set the aprun -cc option, aprun will use the default supplied by apsched.
-If there is not a default from apsched, aprun sets a default of cpu.
+Valid values are cpu, depth, numa, and none.
+If the user has not explicitly set the CPU affinity using the aprun -cc option, the aprun command checks for and uses the CPU affinity from apsched; if there is not a value from apsched, it uses the default value.
 For more information, see the aprun(1) man page.